Professor Simon Gilson

 His research covers (1) Dante, especially his scientific, philosophical and theological culture; (2) the Dante commentary tradition, c.
 1322-1570; (3) interactions between science and literature (but also philosophy, theology, literature) in late medieval Italy; (4) Dante's critical reception and the cultural, literary and intellectual history of fourteenth-, fifteenth-, and sixteenth-century Italy, especially Tuscany and the Veneto.
 His interest in literature and science led to an edited volume (with Pierpaolo Antonello) on Science and Literature in Italian Culture From Dante to Calvino (Oxford: Legenda, 2004).
 His work on Dante's Renaissance reception includes a book Dante and Renaissance Florence (Cambridge: Cambridge University Press, 2005; paperback 2009), articles on Dante commentary, and a study of the reception of the Convivio from the fourteenth to the sixteenth centuries.
-His current research projects include studies of the Aristotelian interests of Dante's Renaissance readers.
-He is working on a monograph on the sixteenth-century reception of Dante in Florence and Venice.
+He is working on Benedetto Varchi's vernacular commentaries on Aristotle and a monograph on the sixteenth-century reception of Dante in Florence and Venice.

 He is the joint Senior Editor of the journal Italian Studies and the General Editor of the monograph series Italian Perspectives published by Legenda.
 He is currently involved in two major AHRC-funded research projects: 'Vernacular Aristotelianism in Renaissance Italy: c.
 1450-c.
-1600' (see http://www2.warwick.ac.uk/fac/arts/ren/projects/vernaculararistotelianism/); and 'Dante and Late Medieval Florence: Theology in Poetry, Practice and Society' (see http://www.leeds.ac.uk/arts/info/125117/dante_and_late_medieval_florence/1701/research_programme).
-He is also directing a strand of Mellon-funded workshops 'Reading Publics in Fifteenth- and Sixteenth-Century Europe' (see http://www2.warwick.ac.uk/fac/arts/ren/warwicknewberry/mellon-newberry/renaissanceandearlymoderncommunities/readingpublics/).
+1600' (see http://www2.warwick.ac.uk/fac/arts/ren/projects/vernaculararistotelianism/); and 'Dante and Late Medieval Florence: Theology in Poetry, Practice and Society' (see http://www.leeds.ac.uk/arts/info/125117/dante_and_late_medieval_florence/1701/research_programme) and an ERC project with Marco Sgarbi and David Lines.
+He directed a strand of Mellon-funded workshops 'Reading Publics in Fifteenth- and Sixteenth-Century Europe' (see http://www2.warwick.ac.uk/fac/arts/ren/warwicknewberry/mellon-newberry/renaissanceandearlymoderncommunities/readingpublics/).

 (1) Medieval Optics and Theories of Light in the Works of Dante (Lewiston, Queenston, and Lampeter: Edwin Mellen Press, 2000)